Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

 The first `xpub1` is used to derive more specific keys as described below that all share the same second key `xpub2`.
 The second `xpub2` is used to derive the entire hierarchies of encryption keys, so that a [REK](#record-encryption-key), or [IEK](#intermediate-encryption-key) could be shared for the entire account instead of per-transaction.

 ### Intermediate Encryption Key

-Intermediate encryption key (IEK or `iek`) allows decrypting the asset ID and the value in the output commitment.
+Intermediate encryption key (IEK or `iek`) is an [extended key pair](#extended-key-pair) that allows decrypting the asset ID and the value in the output commitment.
 It is derived from the [record encryption key](#record-encryption-key) as follows:

     IEK = {ND(REK.xpub1, "IEK"), REK.xpub2}

 where `ND` is non-hardened derivation as defined by [ChainKD](chainkd.md#derive-non-hardened-extended-public-key).

 ### Asset ID Encryption Key

-Asset ID encryption key (AEK or `aek`) allows decrypting the asset ID in the output commitment.
+Asset ID encryption key (AEK or `aek`) is an [extended key pair](#extended-key-pair) that allows decrypting the asset ID in the output commitment.
 It is derived from the [intermediate encryption key](#intermediate-encryption-key) as follows:

     AEK = {ND(IEK.xpub1, "AEK"), IEK.xpub2}

 where `ND` is non-hardened derivation as defined by [ChainKD](chainkd.md#derive-non-hardened-extended-public-key).

 ### Value Encryption Key

-Value encryption key (VEK or `vek`) allows decrypting the amount in the output commitment.
+Value encryption key (VEK or `vek`) is an [extended key pair](#extended-key-pair) that allows decrypting the amount in the output commitment.
 It is derived from the [intermediate encryption key](#intermediate-encryption-key) as follows:

     VEK = {ND(IEK.xpub1, "VEK"), IEK.xpub2}